tjdeveng/KeepTower/FIPS_COMPLIANCE.md

 ## Disclaimer

-This document describes KeepTower's use of FIPS-validated cryptographic modules. **KeepTower itself is not FIPS-validated.** FIPS validation applies to the OpenSSL 3.5+ FIPS module, which KeepTower uses for cryptographic operations.
+**IMPORTANT - CERTIFICATION STATUS:**

+**KeepTower Password Manager is NOT FIPS-140-3 certified.** FIPS-140-3 certification requires formal validation by an accredited testing laboratory and approval by the NIST Cryptographic Module Validation Program (CMVP).
+KeepTower has not undergone this certification process.

+**What KeepTower Provides:**
+- Uses the **NIST-certified OpenSSL 3.5+ FIPS module** (CAVP Certificate #4282) for all cryptographic operations
+- Implements only **FIPS-approved algorithms** when FIPS mode is enabled
+- Provides a **FIPS-ready architecture** suitable for organizations requiring validated cryptography
+- Includes comprehensive testing and documentation

+**What is Required for Certification:**
+FIPS-140-3 certification requires:
+1. **Third-party validation** by NIST-accredited testing laboratory
+2. **Formal security policy** documentation
+3. **Physical security** requirements (for hardware modules)
+4. **Design assurance** testing and documentation
+5. **CMVP review** and approval process
+6. Ongoing **re-validation** for updates

-Organizations requiring FIPS compliance should:
+Organizations requiring FIPS-140-3 certification should:
-1. Verify OpenSSL FIPS module CAVP certificate
+1. Verify OpenSSL FIPS module CAVP certificate (#4282 or current)
 2. Ensure proper FIPS module configuration
 3. Enable and verify FIPS mode in KeepTower
 4. Maintain documentation for compliance audits
+5. Consider independent security assessment of KeepTower
+6. Consult with NIST-accredited testing labs for formal certification if required

+**Legal Notice:**
-**This document does not constitute legal or compliance advice.
-Organizations should consult with their compliance officers and legal counsel regarding FIPS requirements.**
+This document does not constitute legal or compliance advice.
+Organizations should consult with their compliance officers, security auditors, and legal counsel regarding FIPS requirements and certification needs.
+The use of FIPS-validated cryptographic modules does not automatically confer FIPS certification on the application.

 ---